 Activities will encourage children to participate in different sensory experiences including touch/deep pressure, kinesthetic input, body/spatial awareness, as well as auditory and visual input.
 This program incorporates physical activity through the use of play skills.
 For ages 2-5

 We have teamed up with First Tee to help individuals pursue their golf interest.
 This program will work on specific golf skills using adapted equipment as well as getting to practice at an actual putting green & driving range.
-We also create a fun miniature golf course for everyone, using creative obstacles For any age
+We also create a fun miniature golf course for everyone, using creative obstacles For all ages.

 Just Dance is a program that puts together dance and fun help kids become more active in an exciting way.
 In our dance class, we dance to a plentiful of songs that will bring out the dancing fever in everyone.
 Participants will learn various dance skills such as rhythm, coordination, and flexibility, as well as common, age appropriate dances.
-For ages 5-up
+For ages 5 and up.

 Child-centered approach to teaching gymnastics that incorporates elements of traditional and educational gymnastics.
 Students work at their own pace with their mentor on skills appropriate to their ability level.
 Skills focused on within Kidnastics include rolling, balancing, vaulting (movement on your hands), and jumping.
 For ages 3-12

 Although these may not be the typical sports, they are favorites of some of our participants!
 We plan to team up with various community organizations around the Harrisonburg and Rockingham County area, including First Tee Golf.
 This program will be split into three segments- these may include, but are not limited to golf, bowling, and archery all run by our instructors.
-For ages 10-Adult
+For ages 10 and up.

 This program is designed for children who would like to work on their baseball/softball skills and have the ability to play a modified game.
 This program is run by a player on the varsity softball team and assisted by a member of our staff.
 During the program, the varsity softball players help mentor the individuals.
 For ages 5-Adult

-Participants will work individually with their mentor to learn basic soccer skills and play modified games to the best of their ability.
-For ages 6-Adult
+Participants will work individually with their mentor to learn basic soccer skills and play modified games to the best f their ability.
+For ages 6 and up.